 Hello again, and thank you for dropping by.

-That’s all from me for this month.
-Bye for now.
+That’s all for this month!
+Cheers for now.